Ambrose Bierce and The Devil’s Dictionary

 Godspeed from a people whose generous encouragement he had punished by plunder — from a state whose industries he has impoverished, whose legislation he has sophisticated and perverted, whose courts of justice he has corrupted, of whose servants he has made thieves, and in the debauchery of whose politics he has experienced a coarse delight irrelative to the selfish advantage that was its purpose — from a city whose social tone he has done his best to lower to the level of his own brutal graces, and for whose moral standards he has tried to substitute the fatty degeneration of his own heart.

-After Oscar Wilde’s San Francisco appearances during his 1882 American lecture tour, Aimée Crocker met the great playwright several times socially and sang his praises for decades.
+After Oscar Wilde’s San Francisco appearances during his 1882 American lecture tour, Aimée Crocker met the great playwright several times socially.
+They became fast friends and she sang his praises for decades.
 Bierce was not impressed:

 That sovereign of insufferables, Oscar Wilde, has ensued with his opulence of twaddle and his penury of sense.
 He has mounted his hind legs and blown crass vapidities through the bowel of his neck, to the capital edification of circumjacent fools and foolesses, fooling with their foolers.
 He has tossed off the top of his head and uttered himself in copious overflows of ghastly bosh.
 The ineffable dunce has nothing to say and says it — says it with a liberal embellishment of bad delivery, embroidering it with reasonless vulgarities of attitude, gesture and attire.
 There never was an impostor so hateful, a blockhead so stupid, a crank so variously and offensively daft.
 Therefore is the she-fool enamored of the feel of his tongue in her ear to tickle her understanding… The limpid and spiritless vacuity of this intellectual jelly-fish is in ludicrous contrast with the rude but robust mental activities that he came to quicken and inspire.
 Not only has he no thought, but no thinker.
 His lecture is mere verbal ditchwater—-meaningless, trite and without coherence.
 It lacks even the nastiness that exalts and refines his verse…